mattermost/docs/source/onboard/sso-saml-keycloak.md

 ### Set up a connection app for Mattermost SSO

-2 - Sign into Keycloak as an administrator.
+2 - Sign in to Keycloak as an administrator.

 3 - Click **Clients** then **Create** and save.
 You'll use this client ID in a later step.
     - `Client ID` - mattermost